bagisto/user-guide/docs/2.2.0/configure/configurations.md

  ![Notifications](../../assets/2.2.0/images/configure/notifications.png)

-After clicking on the **Save Configuration** button.
+After then click on the  **Save Configuration** button.
 ## Shipping

-Shipping origin refers to the location where goods or products originate before being transported to their destination.
+Shipping Origin refers to the location from which goods or products are dispatched or shipped.
+It is the starting point of the shipping process before the items are transported to their destination.

 To add go to the Admin Panel and click on **Configure >> Shipping**